How Do You Measure Frequency

 7. Software-Defined Radio (SDR) Techniques

 Software-defined radios (SDRs) offer flexible and programmable methods for frequency measurement.
-Because of that, the received signal is digitized, and software algorithms are then used to determine the frequency of the signal.
-In real terms, an SDR utilizes digital signal processing (DSP) techniques to analyze signals received by a radio receiver.
+That said, an SDR utilizes digital signal processing (DSP) techniques to analyze signals received by a radio receiver.
+And the received signal is digitized, and software algorithms are then used to determine the frequency of the signal.
 This approach allows for a wide range of frequency measurement functionalities and advanced signal processing capabilities.
-SDRs are becoming increasingly important in various applications, including wireless communications, spectrum monitoring, and scientific research Not complicated — just consistent.
-That's the whole idea..
+SDRs are becoming increasingly important in various applications, including wireless communications, spectrum monitoring, and scientific research.

 Challenges in Frequency Measurement